When you unplug your laptop and it turns off, you automatically think that the battery is damaged.

 Change Power Management Plan

-Open control panel, select ‘hardware and sound’, and click on ‘power options’.
+Open the Control panel, select Hardware and Sound, and click on Power options.

 Following this, enable adaptive brightness.
 Shut down your computer (remember to shut it down the right way).
 Attempt to power it on with the charger unplugged and the battery intact.

 If none of these proposed solutions works, you can conclude that your battery is the problem and contact sellers to have it replaced.
 You can also visit amazon for the best laptop battery deals.

 If you still have your warranty, return it to the store where you bought it.